manwar/python-guide/unit-testing.md

     5) assert_any_call         - Assert the mock was ever called with the specified parameters
     6) assert_not_called       - Assert the mock was not called

-Mock provides additional attributes for verification
+Mock provides additional attributes for verification:

     1) assert_has_calls - Assert the mock was called with the list of calls
     2) called           - A boolean value indicating if the mock was ever called